rehive/tesserarius/README.rst

 tesserarius
 -----------

-tesserarius is a collection of invoke tasks that wrap common tools and services to make it easier to deploy code to a kubernetes cluster.
+tesserarius is a collection of invoke tasks that wrap common tools for creating permissions for a team on the kubernetes cluster.

 Installation
 ------------